-Layout of the actual PCB is depicted in Fig. 1 and Fig. 2.
+Layout of the actual PCB is depicted in Fig. 2 and Fig. 1.

-- 1. The low-voltage stripped leads are used to connect the 24-V side of transformer to indoor thermostat and outdoor section. - 2.
-A 5-amp fuse is used to protect the low-voltage transformer secondary. - 3.
+- The low-voltage stripped leads are used to connect the 24V side of transformer to indoor thermostat and outdoor section. - 2.
+A 5A fuse is used to protect the low-voltage transformer secondary. - 3.
 The fan relay is controlled by thermostat and turns fan on and off. - 4.
 A plug is used as the connection for PCB power and electric heaters.
 Note the pin numbers on plug. - 5.
 A time-delay relay circuit keeps fan motor running for approximately 90 seconds after G is de-energized.
-The timedelay can be defeated by cutting jumper JW1 on the CES0130003-01, HK61EA002 and HK61EA006.
+The time-delay can be defeated by cutting jumper JW1.